ishandutta0098/lancedb-multimodal-myntra-fashion-search-engine/README.md

 git clone https://github.com/ishandutta0098/lancedb-multimodal-myntra-fashion-search-engine.git
 ```

-2. Navigate to the project directory and install the required dependencies:
+2. Navigate to the project directory and install the required dependencies using the `environment.yml` file:
 ```
 cd lancedb-multimodal-myntra-fashion-search-engine

-pip install -r requirements.txt
+# Create the conda environment
+conda env create -f environment.yml

+# Activate the environment
+conda activate lance-env
 ```

 3. Download the dataset from Kaggle and store it in the input folder.